dagmaros27/Safe-Campus/README.md

 ## Overview

-The SafeCampus project is an application that utilizes MongoDB to manage information related to students, guards, laptops, reports, and tracking activities.
+The SafeCampus project is an application that utilizes MongoDB to manage information related to admin, students, guards, laptops, reports, and tracking activities.
 The application follows the MVC (Model-View-Controller) architecture and provides the necessary endpoints to interact with the MongoDB database.

 ## Project Structure